waikato-datamining/adams-website/posts/new-website-launched.rst

 <http://docutils.sourceforge.net/docs/ref/rst/>`_ or `Markdown
 <http://daringfireball.net/projects/markdown/>`_, and converts these
-into HTML using themes, it allows you to concentrate on the content rather than having to worry about any manually crafting HTML code.
+into HTML using themes, it allows you to concentrate on the content rather than having to worry about manually crafting HTML code.